-For more than 100 years, the Department of Civil Engineering at Santa Clara University has prepared students for a degree in civil engineering.
-Civil engineers plan, design, build, and maintain the facilities essential to our civilization: bridges, dams, highways, transit systems, airports, tunnels, irrigation systems, water supply, and industrial and commercial buildings.
+For more than 100 years, the Department of Civil, Environmental and Sustainable Engineering at Santa Clara University has prepared students for an engineering career in planning, designing, building, and maintaining the facilities essential to our civilization.
+Facilities such as: bridges, dams, highways, transit systems, airports, tunnels, irrigation systems, water supply, and industrial and commercial buildings.
 It is one of the most enriching careers open to men and women—rewarding in personal fulfillment, in enduring service to human-kind, and in financial benefits.

-The Mission of the Department of Civil Engineering is to educate our students to prepare for careers in which they can contribute positively to the design, construction, maintenance and advancement of civil engineering-based systems critical to the quality of life in a changing world.
+The Mission of the Department of Civil, Environmental and Sustainable Engineering is to educate our students and prepare them for careers in which they can contribute positively to the design, construction, maintenance and advancement of civil infrastructure systems critical to the quality of life in a changing world.